samz905/wrrk-project/LEAD_REVIEW_CHECKLIST.md

 - [ ] User can connect nodes visually
 - [ ] User can configure each node type
 - [ ] User can save workflow (persists to DB)
-- [ ] User can test workflow with sample data
+- [ ] User can validate workflow before publish
 - [ ] User can publish workflow
 - [ ] User can monitor executions with step-by-step logs
 - [ ] User can retry failed executions